 Step 4: Sign the Business Performance Agreement

-If the interview of the candidate is successfully conducted, then they sign a Business Performance.
-This is a legal agreement signed with the Government of Saskatchewan and must be submitted within 30 days of receiving the receipt.
-The agreement states important factors like investment amount, business operation timelines, number and types of jobs to be created for Canadian citizens or permanent residents of Canada and other mandatory business milestones.
+If the interview is processed successfully, the applicant is to sign a Business Performance Agreement.
+It is a legal document signed by the applicant as per the Government of Saskatchewan and must be submitted within 30 days after successfully completing the process of interview.
+The BPA contains information like the amount of investment, various timelines of business operation, the number and types of jobs are claimed to be created for Canadian citizens or permanent residents of Canada, and other mandatory business milestones.

 Step 5: Receive a Temporary Work Permit (TWP)

-After receiving the SINP Entrepreneur Approval Letter, the applicant applies for a Temporary Work Permit.
-The two-year temporary work permit allows the candidate to reside and work legally in Saskatchewan while he or she implements the business proposal.
-On arriving in Canada, the applicant needs to attend a meeting in Saskatchewan within 18 months of receiving the SINP Entrepreneur Approval Letter, or the application shall be closed.
+The applicant then receives an Approval Letter from SINP Entrepreneur and then applies for a Temporary Work Permit.
+The TWP allows the entrepreneur to work in Saskatchewan for a period of 2 years while implementing his or her business proposal.
+After the applicant’s arrival in Canada, he needs to attend a meeting in the province of Saskatchewan within 18 months of receiving the SINP Entrepreneur Approval Letter, or the application shall be permanently closed.

 Step 6: Apply for the Provincial Nomination

-If the applicant satisfies all the conditions of the Business Performance Agreement, he/she can apply to be nominated by the SINP.
-In order to pass this the candidate needs to transfer the required funds in Canada, maintain all the legal requirements and operate the proposed business according to the BPA for a minimum of 6 months.
+If the applicant satisfies all the terms of the Business Performance Agreement, he/she can apply to be nominated by the SINP.
+In order to pass this, the candidate needs to transfer the required funds in Canada, maintain all the legal requirements and operate the proposed business according to the BPA for a minimum period of 6 months.

 Step 7: Apply for a Permanent Residence

-Once the candidate has complied with all the terms and conditions mentioned in the BPA and is granted a nomination, the final step for all applicants shall be to apply for permanent residence to IRCC within 6 months of receiving the provincial nomination.
+Once the candidate has complied with all the conditions mentioned in the BPA and is granted a provincial nomination by Saskatchewan, the final step is to apply for permanent residence to IRCC within 6 months of receiving the provincial nomination.